-How much should your small business spend on digital marketing this year?
+How much should your small business spend on digital marketing next year?

 It’s a question a lot of companies are grappling with.
-In the wake of last year’s turbulent times, many are still finding new ways to adapt to whatever their reality is now.
+As we navigate the ongoing ripples of recent global challenges and new technological innovations, many business owners are still finding new ways to adapt and thrive moving forward.